NicholasRabbit/TDD/tdd-in-practice/Notes on TDD-in-Parctice.md

 ### 1, General Note

-All the tests in TDD follow a typical four phase sequence: **setup, exercise, verify, teardown**.
+1.1 All the tests in TDD follow a typical four phase sequence: **setup, exercise, verify, teardown**.

+1.2 How can I adopt TDD if the frame has been already designed?

+​	  You can use test doubles instead of the function which have already existed and adopt TDD for new   requirement.

 ### 2,  Behaviour and state verification